cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 <!--Policy: MS.AAD.5.6v1; Criticality: SHOULD -->
 - _Rationale:_ Long-lived credentials increase the window of opportunity for attackers to exploit compromised secrets.
 Enforcing a maximum password lifetime of 180 days ensures regular credential rotation, reducing the impact of credential theft and improving overall security hygiene.
 - _Last modified:_ April 2026
+- _Note:_ Due to how Microsoft Entra ID evaluates the MaxLifetime restriction using "less than" (not "less than or equal to"), the portal setting must be configured to **181 days** to enforce the requirement of "180 days or less."
 - _Note:_ This policy applies only if password credentials are permitted.
 Microsoft and CISA recommend blocking password addition entirely (MS.AAD.5.5v1) as the preferred approach.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ IA-5, SC-12
 - _MITRE ATT&CK TTP Mapping:_